seahorse-ai-ryan/brush/docs/export_service.md

 ### 2. Integration with AppContext

-Add the `ExportService` to the `AppContext` to make it accessible throughout the application:
+The `ExportService` is integrated into the `AppContext` to make it accessible throughout the application:

 ```rust
 pub struct AppContext {